 11.1.1 Maintain a process to ensure that Information Security Events are reported through appropriate management channels as quickly as possible.
 BeyondTrust will ensure that its Extended Workforce has a similar process.

 11.1.2 Perform initial and recurring training of all BeyondTrust workforce personnel and Extended Workforce on how to report any observed or suspected Information Security Event.
-BeyondTrust will ensure that its Extended Workforce has a similar process.
+BeyondTrust will ensure that its Extended Workforce has a similar or comparable process.

 12.0 Business Continuity Management